techscouter/semantic-xr/Examples/DemoGameCubes/DemoGameCubesREADME.md

   * Image

     ![A single large cube on the floor and a surrounding wall and cloudy sky](DemoGameCubes2.png)
-  * Semantic-XR (relative to previous Semantic-XR, semanticSpatialEntities section was added with one cube and a collisionPrediction distance field was added)
+  * Semantic-XR (relative to previous Semantic-XR, semanticSpatialEntities section was added with one cube and a collision prediction distance field was added)

         {
             "semanticXr":{